axeptio/sample-app-android/README.md

 ```

 3. Choose the appropriate sample module (samplejava or samplekotlin) based on your preferred language and UI framework.

+4. Choose the build variant corresponding to your need (publishers or brands).

 # Axeptio SDK implementation